11 Virtual Hen Party Ideas for Lockdown

 Worried it’ll be boring just chatting online?
 Get the party started by preparing some activities beforehand.
 With a bit of forward-thinking, you can do a whole host of activities online.
 You could have a movie night using the Chrome app Netflix Party, which allows you to watch a movie together, pause it and chat about it without any of the time lag you get on other platforms.

-If the bride likes quizzes, you could organise a quiz about her or a general knowledge pub quiz.
+If the bride likes quizzes, you could put together some Mr & Mrs question or a general knowledge pub quiz.
 If you’ve got a lot of time on your hands you can create one on Powerpoint or just keep it simple using the Houseparty quiz app.
 Other activities could be a dance party, karaoke, a bake-off and an at-home spa night.

 Plan some games